Carl Davis

 The other amusing memory is the time in Naples, Italy, when German planes swooped into the harbor to drop a couple of bombs on the big ammunition freighter sitting there.
 When the first bomb exploded, we all dove for cover and in the half light of the evening Ole Angle, who was driving a truck at the time, took a swan dive into what he thought was a fox hole but was actually a latrine trench!
 Brother, to this day I can still hear Angle (Theodas Angle) swearing and Ole spider Webb (Edwin Webb) laughing!
 We all have our favorites, I guess, as far as memories are concerned.
 Maybe we should consider ourselves lucky that we are still around to have the memories at all.
 Certainly, none of us would want to go through this mess again just to have a few memories to recall.”

-And finally, Ted Covais reminisced of their memorial dinner in New York on May 29, 1968 and an issue of the Paraglide Magazine.
+And finally, Ted Covais reminisced of their memorial dinner in New York on May 29, 1968 in an issue of the Paraglide Magazine.
 There was a story published regarding a “mystery man” who Ted recognized as none other than Carl Davis.

 Covais “was hoping to make a trip to Milwaukee to pay a short visit to Roland Gruebling the past summer but never got the chance.
 He sure missed this guy as well as his other friend, Tom Ludwick.
 They were always together during the war and it was a shame that all lived so far apart.
 He wished everyone best of luck.”